-Society tends to view overall flexibility as signs of a young, healthy and sporty body – a wet dream and gold standard we apparently should all be striving for.
-With the loud claims that “the splits keep you young” by media, it comes as no surprise that training to do splits became a fixture in the bucket lists and new years resolutions of many people.
+Society tends to view overall flexibility as a sign of a young and healthy body – a wet dream and gold standard we apparently should all be striving for.
+With loud claims that “the splits keep you young” by media, it comes as no surprise that training to do splits became a fixture in the bucket lists and new years resolutions of the many.

 But can everyone get into splits and how long does it usually take?
 I tried to check by testing my own flexibility and participating in a 30 day splits challenge.

 Read further to find out why we stretch, is doing splits is good for you and how stretching for the whole month changed my body.

 Table Of Contents

 What is truly intriguing about the topic is that the reason behind our obsession with flexibility and whether it has any actual health benefits for our bodies (beyond all the likes on Instagram, of course) is still shrouded in mystery.

 Post-workout stretching for developing body suppleness is a ritual religiously promoted by health websites.
 And followed by many.